ondrahladik/Relay-Reset/README.md

 The entire program is very easily configurable in the `config.py` file, the entire installation process is described below.

+As for connecting the relay, the standard configuration is pin 17, but you can change it.
+The reset device in the relay should be in the normally closed state.

 ## Install

 ```console